Updated: Sep 13

 This is my year of doing weird stuff, and I have decided to take my family down.
 Taking my sisters to #Dick's in Boston's Long Wharf was not as fun with them as I expected, as both refused to wear their condom hats.
 But today would be a new day, and I am determined to infect them with my new-found lust for life.

 We woke up to the splendour of the sunshine filling our beautiful suite at the Stowe Mountain Lodge.
 Feeling much like a movie star, or at least as grand as someone who reserves a suite at the #StoweMountainLodge, Phyl and I attended the exclusive Private Members Club breakfast buffet.
 We enjoyed a delightful meal, shared laughter over tea, and then our sophistication took a dip as we discreetly acquired a handful of croissants to bring back to the room for Marcia.

-The morning was spent gallery hopping in Stowe.
+After breakfast, we spent gallery hopping in Stowe, which was fun but took less than an hour.
+Stowe is a small village.
 There is a lovely collection of art galleries and craft stores at the intersection of Mountain Road and Main Street.

 Zip Tour over, we had just enough time to take the gondola back to the centre at the Stowe Mountain Lodge, unharness our butts, take the gondola back to the other centre so that we could collect our car and drive back over to the Stowe Mountain Lodge just in time for our scheduled massages at the Stowe Mountain Resort Spa and Wellness Centre.
 Please see my review in the Spa section of this website.